pi-star-2025/pi_star/Math + Physics/dark_matter.md

 ## Universe Goal

 Often a goal of a universe is to resolve some form of dark matter.
 These effects can ripple to all other universes, including those already "complete" if relevant.

+Furthermore, the thesis to understand gold influences which planets (and elements) become involved in 65 (3.14159265) rotation schemes in our universe.